White House plays down U.S. coronavirus concerns; stock markets plunge

 The coronavirus originated in China last year and causes the sometimes deadly respiratory illness COVID-19.
 The outbreak has killed 3,800 globally and rattled investors, who fear it could lead to a global recession.

 Major U.S. stock indexes opened sharply lower on Monday in step with sell-offs in overseas markets.
-Trading was halted as the S&P 500 .SPX index fell 7%, triggering an automatic 15-minute cutout put in place after the last financial crisis.
+Trading was halted as the S&P 500 index fell 7%, triggering an automatic 15-minute cutout put in place after the last financial crisis.

 As the coronavirus spreads, daily life in United States has been increasingly disrupted, with concerts and conferences canceled and universities telling students to stay home and take classes online.